SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 Constructs a new mode. [registerMode](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#registermodemode--controllermode) is called for the given plugin.

 #### *registerAction(action :: ControllerAction)*
 Registers the given action for this mode.
 In deviation from some other *register...* methods, *registerAction* is not called automatically by the constructor of [ControllerAction](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#controlleraction-simulator-controllerahk), since actions might be defined for plugins or for modes.
+Therefore you need to register a new action for the right owner object.

 #### *findAction(label :: String)*
-Searches for an action with the given name defined by this mode.
+Searches for an action with the given label or name defined by this mode.
 Returns *false*, if not found.

 #### *isActive()*
-Return *true*, if this mode is currently active, which means, that it can be an active mode for the controller.
+Return *true*, if this mode is currently active, which means, that it can be activated by the controller.
 The default implementation will check, whether the mode is dependent on a specific running simulator and will act accordingly.

 #### *activate()*
 This method is called by the controller, when the mode will be activated.
-The default implementation connects all plugin actions to their respective functions.
+The default implementation connects all mode actions to their respective functions.

 #### *deactivate()*
 This method is called by the controller, when the mode will be deactivated.
-The default implementation of *deactivate* disconnects all plugin actions from their respective functions.
+The default implementation of *deactivate* disconnects all mode actions from their respective functions.

 ***